omniaalazab/eleaning/README.md

 # 📚 E-Learning App

 An interactive and modern e-learning mobile application built using **Flutter**.
-This app provides users with an intuitive platform to explore courses, watch videos, track their progress, and improve their skills.
+This app provides users with an intuitive platform to explore courses, watch videos and improve their skills.
 The project is designed to showcase clean UI/UX, real-time features, and backend integration using **Firebase**, **Appwrite**
 ---

 ## 🚀 Features